Emerging market

 An emerging market (or an emerging country or an emerging economy) is a market that has some characteristics of a developed market, but does not fully meet its standards.
 This includes markets that may become developed markets in the future or were in the past.
 The term "frontier market" is used for developing countries with smaller, riskier, or more illiquid capital markets than "emerging".
-As of 2006, the economies of China and India are considered to be the largest emerging markets.
+As of 2025, the economies of China and India are considered to be the largest emerging markets.
 According to The Economist, many people find the term outdated, but no new term has gained traction.
 Emerging market hedge fund capital reached a record new level in the first quarter of 2011 of $121 billion.
-Emerging market economies’ share of global PPP-adjusted GDP has risen from 27 percent in 1960 to around 53 percent by 2013.
-The 10 largest emerging and developing economies by either nominal or PPP-adjusted GDP are 4 of the 5 BRICS countries (Brazil, Russia, India and China) along with Indonesia, Iran, South Korea, Mexico, Saudi Arabia, Taiwan and Turkey.
+Emerging market economies' share of global PPP-adjusted GDP has risen from 27 percent in 1960 to around 53 percent by 2013.
+The ten largest emerging economies by nominal GDP are 4 of the 9 BRICS countries (Brazil, Russia, India, and China) along with Mexico, South Korea, Indonesia, Turkey, Saudi Arabia, and Poland.
+The inclusion of South Korea, Poland, and sometimes Taiwan are questionable given they are no longer considered emerging markets by the IMF and World Bank (for Korea and Taiwan).
+If we ignore those three, the top ten would include Argentina and Thailand.

 When countries "graduate" from their emerging status, they are referred to as emerged markets, emerged economies or emerged countries, where countries have developed from emerging economy status, but have yet to reach the technological and economic development of developed countries.